enigmosity/learn-aws/developer-associate/exam-questions.md

 - to deal with `LambdaThrottledExceptions` while using Cognito Events you need to implement retries on synchronous operations while writing the lambda function
 - minimise deployment package to runtime necessities.
 For functions in Java and .Net, avoid uploading the entire AWS SDK library.
 Instead selectively depend on modules which pick up components of the SDK you need.
 - by default, an alias points to a single Lambda version.
 When the alias is updated to point to a different version incoming request traffic instantly points to the updated version.
 This exposes that lias to any potential instabilities introduced by the new version.
 To minimise impact, implement the routing-config parameter of the Lambda alias that allows you to point to two different versionf of the lambda and dictate what percentage of incoming traffic is sent to each.
+- with *Lambda proxy integration*, entire request received from client is sent to backend AWS Lambda function using ANY method.
+Actual HTTP method is received from the client which can be any of the HTTP methods.
+- TODO: WHAT IS LAMBDA PROXY INTEGRATION??
+- `Routing-Config` parameter of the Lambda alias allows one to point to two different versions of the Lambda function and determine what percentage of incoming traffic is sent to each version.
+Use percentage values out of 1 (ie, 5% = 0.05) [Read more.](https://docs.aws.amazon.com/lambda/latest/dg/lambda-traffic-shifting-using-aliases.html)

 ## CloudFormation